2022–23 New Taipei Kings season

 The 2022–23 New Taipei Kings season will be the franchise's 2nd season, its second season in the P. LEAGUE+ (PLG), its 2nd in New Taipei City.
 The Kings are coached by Ryan Marchand in his second year as head coach.

 Draft

-The Kings' 2022 first-round draft pick was traded to New Taipei Kings in exchange for 2021 first-round draft pick.
+The Kings' 2022 first-round draft pick was traded to Taoyuan Pilots in exchange for 2021 first-round draft pick.